b-kaiser/ergotype/README.md

 - Single hand exercises are useful (not exclusively, of course).

 ## Build and Run
 Depends on ncurses to build.
-Please open an issue if it doesn't build on your os/machine or have suggestions on how to improve the building process.
+Please open an issue if it doesn't build on your os/machine or you have suggestions on how to improve the building process.
 As a last resortand you may use `make LOCAL_NCURSES=true` instead of `make` to automatically download and install ncurses locally to `~/.local` and build ergotype against that.

 Currently, needs a terminal capable of colors, but that dependency is soon going to be removed.